How to rotate the strike

 The idea of these tips is to develop the fast and simple tactical things you can start on right away.
 There is no lag time between practice and matches and they can start making an instant different to your score.

 • If it hits the pads, it's usually a run.
 Most of the time a ball deflecting off the pads goes into an area with no fielders.
-If the non-striker is aware he can call the striker through for an easy run before keeper, fielder or bowler can get to the ball.
+If the non-striker is aware they can call the striker through for an easy run before keeper, fielder or bowler can get to the ball.

-2. Practice finding the gaps
+Practice finding the gaps

-3. Practice judging a run
+Practice judging a run

 This game (you will need a few players to make this work) shows you how to do this: